goldentree1/gnome-command-menu-2/README.md

 This project is forked from [Command Menu by arunk140](https://github.com/arunk140/gnome-command-menu) and includes changes I gradually made to keep it working throughout recent GNOME versions (46+).

 It also adds the following features:
+- Menu editor in preferences
+- Multiple menus
+- Change the menu position (left, center, or right)
+- Change the index position (for example, you could place the menu on the left OR right of the activities button)
 - Submenus can have icons
 - Icons can be loaded from a filepath
-- Change the menu position (left, center, or right)
-- Change the index position (for example, you could place the menu on the left OR right of the activities button)

 ---